vwxyzjn/cleanba/README.md

 **Scalable**: We can scale to N+ GPUs allowed by `jax.distributed` and memory (e.g., it can run with 16 GPUs).
 This makes cleanba suited for large-scale distributed training tasks such as RLHF.

+**Understandable**: We adopt the single-file implementation philosophy used in CleanRL, making our core codebase succinct and easy to understand.
+For example, our `cleanba/cleanba_ppo_envpool_impala_atari_wrapper.py` is ~800 lines of code.